Best Place to Dine in St Augustine

 Gas is a classic old gas station near the Bridge of Lions, serving up diner style fare like meatloaf, burgers, made and served by a dynamic mother son duo.

-O’Steen’s is a St Aug staple for good old fashion diner fare, the fried shrimp is their specialty – a heaping happy (not so healthy) serving.
+O’Steen’s is a St Aug staple for good old fashion fried diner fare, the fried shrimp is their specialty – a heaping happy (not so healthy) serving.
 Its not fancy, no liquor license, no fabulous interior décor, just decadent diner food – cheap and cheerful!

 Commander Shellfish Camp is worth the trip to the southern end of Anastasia Island for the freshest seafood.
 This family operation on the Intracoastal actually harvests their own oysters and clams, and their food is plentiful, fresh, and delicious.
 The Low Country Boil is super and worth splitting.
 Daily catch fish sandwiches are great too.
 A fun scenic drive from here is to continue south over the jetty to Marineland and tour Washington Oaks State Park when the flowers are blossoming.